Kakifrucht/WorldGuardFix/README.md

 Bukkit plugin that adds some missing protections for Minecraft/WorldGuard 1.9.
 Download link can be found on [SpigotMC](https://www.spigotmc.org/resources/worldguard-fix.22712/).

 This plugin is dependant on [WorldGuard](https://github.com/sk89q/WorldGuard).
 It is drop and go and does not require any configuration.
+You can however disable certain features via a optional config file (use /worldguardfix generate).

 ## Current features